Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental results

 \paragraph{Metrics}

+To evaluate disparate impact, we adopt the notion of \textbf{accuracy parity}, which requires similar accuracies across groups.

-For image classification tasks, we report macro-average accuracy (Macro acc (\%)) and worst-class accuracy (Worst acc (\%)).
+For image classification tasks, we therefore report two metrics: macro-average accuracy, denoted Macro acc~(\%), and worst-class accuracy, denoted Worst acc~(\%).

-Unlike standard (micro-)average accuracy dominated by the majority classes, macro-average accuracy gives equal weight to each class, providing a more balanced perspective on both overall utility and the minimization of performance disparities.
-Hence, we report macro-average accuracy to assess the overall performance, which is defined as
+Unlike standard (micro-)average accuracy dominated by the majority classes, macro-average accuracy gives equal weight to each class.
+This makes it more sensitive to performance disparities and better aligned with accuracy parity:

 where $K$ is the number of classes, and $\text{TP}_k, N_k$ denote the number of true positives and the total number of samples for class $k$, respectively.